mbfoss/neotasks.nvim/ARCHITECTURE.md

 make test BUSTED_ARGS="--filter=runner"
 ```

-busted must already be installed for Lua 5.1 — the version Neovim embeds —
+busted must already be installed for Lua 5.1 (the version Neovim embeds),
 with `luarocks --lua-version=5.1 --local install busted`. `make test` fails if
 it is missing rather than installing anything.